 Finally, I schedule a short phone call with each of the panelists to get their viewpoint on the topic in advance so I can work with it later.

-⭐️ I let the audience know right at the start that we will get to the questions very quickly to make them part of the conversation.
-The participants feel welcome and empowered as I recognize that their voice matters.
+I let the audience know right at the start that we will get to the questions very quickly to make them part of the conversation.
+The participants feel welcome and empowered as I recognise that their voice matters.

 To keep the stress under control, I came up with little tactics that I’d sum up as the following:

 Would you like to learn more about moderation?
-Let us know your questions in the comments section below or on Twitter @slidoapp.
+Let us know your questions on Twitter @slidoapp.